killercup/scribbles/_posts/2016-12-18-pascal-vs-usb-c.md

 Damn, that sounds… bad.
 But let's backtrack a bit.
 What are these abbreviations we just read?

 TMDS
 :  Transition Minimized Differential Signaling
 :  "interleaves video, audio and auxiliary data"

 DDC
 :  Display Data Channel

 CEC
 :  Consumer Electronic Control

 HEC
 :  HDMI Ethernet Channel

 ARC
 :  Audio Return Channel

 Okay, of those we can probably get rid of HEC and ARC, as we want to do Ethernet over RJ-45 (i.e., another port on the adapter), and while an audio return channel (i.e. audio input over HDMI) is nice, I'd be surprised if the MacBook knows how to handle it.
 Sadly, the same is probably true for CEC -- which I'd like to have!
 Adjusting my AV receiver's volume without using the remote would be amazing.

 What does that leave us with?
 The hope to at least have HDMI, ethernet, and maybe even USB 3.0 (5Gb/s)!

+#### It's a conspiracy!

 What's crazy is this: There are adapters that have all these ports.
-HDMI, ethernet, *multiple* USB 3.0 (USB-A) ports, even SD card slots, and \*gasp\* VGA.
+HDMI, ethernet, *multiple* USB 3.0 (USB-A) ports, even SD card slots, and \*gasp\* VGA[^hdmi-vga].
 How does that work?
 Has anyone tested this and measured what throughput they get over the USB-A ports?

+[^hdmi-vga]: Like Dell's "470-ABRY DA200" adapter.
+Even Dell itself [mentions][dell470] that you can only use one of HDMI and VGA at the same time, though.

+Or, and here's a crazy idea: These are actually active adapters using _DisplayPort_ alternate mode and convert to HDMI!
+You want proof?
+Here the product description of i-Tec's "USB C Travel Docking Station" (from [their website][itec]):

+> Hardware requirements: notebook, tablet, PC or smartphone with OS Windows, Mac or Google with a free USB-C port with "DisplayPort Alternate Mode" and "Power Delivery" support or Thunderbolt 3 port

+No HDMI alternate mode mentioned anywhere.
+I'm fairly certain this description is plain wrong, though.
+A bit earlier it says this is "1x HDMI, max. resolution 1920x1080 / 60Hz" and "it allows to transfer video and stereo audio".
+Surely, they did not build a converter from DisplayPort to HDMI, _and_ added an external sound card, _and_ convert all that to an HDMI compatible TMDS stream, when they could just use HDMI alternate mode.
+They wouldn't, would they?

 ### MHL